11bus11/book-store1/README.md

 The base of the website is a simple navigation-bar with dropdown menues for products and accounts.
 These menues are in a main dropdown-menue on the mobile version.
 I chose to place the search bar at the top of the dropdown menue for the products.
 In the mobile version it is at the top of the main dropdown menue.

 #### Typography
 I chose to use the font "Rubik Bubbles" for the store name and main page titles.
-For everything else I used the font "Titillium Web".
+For everything else I used the font "Istok Web".
 Both of these are from [Google Fonts]().
 The fonts are also san-serif, which is easier to read on a screen than serif fonts.

 The reason I chose these fonts were that they worked well with the colour palette.
 "Rubic Bubbles" is a softer font that also draws attention.
 "Istok Web" is inconspicous while also telling the user that effort was put into the website.